ImtiazVision/The-10-Essentials-of-Influence-and-Persuasion/README.md

 ### Seek uncommon commonalities

 > The path to "yes" is paved with commonalities.
+In the early stages of a relationship, it is critical to emphasize common interests, beliefs, backgrounds, and preferences.